brimdata/zed/docs/README.md

 * All lake meta-data is available via meta-queries.
 * All like operations available through the service API are also available directly via the `zed` command.
-* Everything available to the client is XXX
 * Search indexes and aggregate partials are all just ZNG files and you can learn about the Zed lake by simply running `zq` on the various ZNG files in a cloud store.